pkrumins/node-video/readme.txt

     * FixedVideo - to create videos from fixed size frames
     * StackedVideo - to create videos from fragmented frames (stack them together)
+    * AsyncStackedVideo - same as StackedVideo but asynchronous

     // these are not there yet, still hacking them in right now.
     // * StreamingVideo - to create streamable videos (works with HTML5 <video>)